 When preparing the financial statements, Alliander devotes considerable attention to assessing all significant tax risks and the current tax position is reflected in the financial statements to the best of its knowledge.
 Changing insights, for example as a result of final tax assessments for previous years, may lead to additional tax expense or income.
 New tax risks may also arise.
 When measuring deferred tax assets, particularly those relating to the differences between the carrying amount in the financial statements and the valuation for tax purposes of property, plant and equipment, assumptions are made on the extent to which such tax assets can be realised, and at what point in time.
 This is based in part on business plans.
 In addition, assumptions on the temporary and permanent differences between measurement for financial reporting purposes and for tax purposes are used in preparing the financial statements.
 The actual situation may differ from the assumptions used in determining deferred tax positions, due to differences of opinion, changes in tax rules and so on.

-The assumptions with respect to risks and financial instruments are described in note .
+The assumptions with respect to risks and financial instruments are stated in note 34.